Bloody Monday raid: International reaction

-Numerous relief agencies, human rights organizations and journalists in Somalia would publicly decry the attack, and in Mogadishu UNOSOM II command was delivered copies of the Geneva Convention, specifically in relation to attacks on civilians and proportional retaliation.
-Rony Brauman, then president of Doctors Without Borders would comment, "For the first time in Somalia there has been a killing under the flag of humanitarianism."
-Human Rights Watch would go as far as to claim that the attack "looked like mass murder" and that UNOSOM had produced little evidence to justify its claims.
+Numerous relief agencies, human rights organizations and journalists in Somalia publicly decried the attack, and in Mogadishu UNOSOM II command was delivered copies of the Geneva Convention, specifically in relation to attacks on civilians and proportional retaliation.
+Human Rights Watch remarked that the attack "to the casual observer looked like mass murder."
+Rony Brauman, then president of Doctors Without Borders commented: "For the first time in Somalia there has been a killing under the flag of humanitarianism."
+In the view of Patrick Vial, a Doctors Without Borders France Coordinator in Somalia, the operation was particularly appalling because it targeted a building where a meeting of representatives of civil society was taking place.
+He further maintained that the discussions taking place were aimed at addressing the conflict and potentially pressuring Aideed into ending his standoff with UN forces.

-The day after the raid, the Organization of African Unity (OAU) would put out a statement announcing that it was "...disturbed at the continued loss of life" and called for UNOSOM to review its methods for combat operations in Somalia.
-In Kenya, one of the countries largest papers, The Standard, would run a headline aimed at the UN titled, "Who Are the Warlords Now?" and Kenyan state-run TV and Radio broadcasting would announce that it was joining other nations who were calling for a review of the UN's armed policy.
+The day after, the Organization of African Unity (OAU) criticized the attack.
+In Kenya, one of the countries largest papers, The Standard, ran a headline aimed at the UN titled, Who Are the Warlords Now?, and Kenyan state-run TV and radio broadcasting announced that it was joining other nations who were calling for a review of the UN's armed policy.
+Seven parliamentarians from across the Kenyan political spectrum jointly made a public condemnation of the killings of civilians at the hands of UNOSOM forces.

 Across the West, Bloody Monday caught the most press and attention in Italy: